fasterbench

 from fasterbench import compute_memory_multi

-memory_metrics = compute_memory_multi(model, dummy_input)
+memory = compute_memory_multi(model, dummy_input)

-for device, metrics in memory_metrics.items():
+for device, metrics in memory.items():

-print(f"{device} peak memory: {metrics.peak_mib:.2f} MiB")Energy Metrics
+print(f"{device} peak: {metrics.peak_mib:.2f} MiB")Energy Metrics

 from fasterbench import compute_energy_multi

-energy_metrics = compute_energy_multi(model, dummy_input)
+energy = compute_energy_multi(model, dummy_input)

-for device, metrics in energy_metrics.items():
+for device, metrics in energy.items():

-Find the optimal number of CPU threads:
+Find the optimal thread count for CPU inference:

 from fasterbench import sweep_threads

-thread_results = sweep_threads(model, dummy_input, thread_counts=[1, 2, 4, 8, 16])
+results = sweep_threads(model, dummy_input, thread_counts=[1, 2, 4, 8])

-for result in thread_results:
+for r in results:

 Create radar plots to compare multiple models: